vinhquevu/angora/README.md

 this to aid in the building of any workflows.

 ### Schedules
-There are no acutal schedules in Angora.
+There are no actual schedules in Angora.
 How then do you schedule a job to run at a certain time?
 Keep in mind Angora is very simple, it's waiting to read a string off a message queue, and then execute any job it can match.
-In order to schedule a job, you schedule the message, not the job.
+In order to schedule a job, **you schedule the message, not the job**.
 The simplest way of doing this is using crontab.
 We interface with Angora via a web API, so we're going to cron a curl command.
 ```
 */5 * 1-5 * * curl -d "msg=time.`date +'\%H\%M'`" "http://angora/send"
 ```
 Basically, at 1:05AM, this command will send a message of `time.0105` to the queue to be processed.
-Any job with with that tirgger will then execute.
+Any job with that tirgger will then execute.
 There, that's scheduling.
 Remember, you can have as many jobs with the same trigger as you want, so the same message of `time.0105` can trigger 100 different jobs.